BarstoolSports/backend-challenge/README.md

 The goal of this project is to familiarize yourself with the backend Node.js API in this repository and then implement missing features and tests.

-> The project must be completed with *Node.js v20* or later
+> The project must be completed with *Node.js v20.18.0*

 1. Update `.env` to have proper Mongo connection string
 2. Modify the `GET /dev/status` route to only return a `200 OK` if the server is currently connected to the database